 Registering your business with Google My Business can help your website appear in relevant search queries that occur near the geographic area of your business location.

 Once you have registered, Google sends out a postcard with a unique pin to your business address – this is used to verify your business with Google.
 The verification gives you a stronger chance of appearing in the search results as Google will now recognize your business as a legitimate local business.

 Verification will also increase your chances of appearing higher in Google Maps listings and in the local results – which tend to appear in a 3-pack listing above the top organic listings and below the paid ads.

 2. Register your website with Google Search Console.

-Google Search Console, formally known as Webmaster Tools, is a service provided by Google which allows you to submit your website and the sitemap to Google for indexing.
+Google Search Console, formerly known as Webmaster Tools, is a service provided by Google which allows you to submit your website and sitemap to Google for indexing.

 But that’s not all, you can also use the tool for many other purposes, such as:

 - View the search queries which people are using to find your site

 - View the average position for keywords which Google thinks you should be ranking for